 We are givers.
 We put others before ourselves.
 If we give all that we have to others, we will get back much, much more in return.

 We will work hard to make personal connections with others and earn their respect.
 We will respect ourselves and the Shibley environment.

 We will share and feel the emotions of other members of our community.
 We will listen and show respect for alternate points of view even when we may disagree with them.

 We will exhaust every option and use every bit of energy to meet our goals.

 We will care for and nurture our community of diverse individuals.
 We are a family and will treat each member of our community as such.

-In 2018 we introduced GREEN Thursdays and we will continue the tradition with GREEN Fridays in 2019.
-Every Friday we will celebrate members of the Shibley community who consistently display our GREEN values at camp.
+Every Friday we celebrate members of the Shibley community who consistently display our GREEN values at camp.

 I look forward to this summer’s #GREENFridays!